AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: An Economic Scaffolding of Copywriting

 \section{An Economic Scaffolding of Copywriting}

 Copywriting fundamentally is about communicating product information, often selectively, to shape potential buyers' perceptions and influence their purchasing decisions.
 This process of information signaling, also known as persuasion, has been extensively studied in decision theory and information economics~\citep{spence1978job,arrow1996economics,kamenica2011bayesian,connelly2011signaling}, typically within stylized mathematical models.
-To enable practical automated copywriting in natural language, we employ previous mathematical models/findings to build a framework compatible the agentic scaffolding enabled by modern language generation technology.
+We use these models as conceptual motivation for an agentic framework for natural-language copywriting, rather than as a direct formal guarantee about LLM behavior.

 \textbf{Attributes}\quad Formally, we represent a generic \emph{product} $X$ (e.g., a house or an Amazon item) as an $n$-dimensional vector $X = (X_1, X_2, \dots, X_n)$.
 Each $X_i$ is called a raw attribute (or simply \emph{attribute}).
 Attributes capture the factual and measurable characteristics of the product (e.g., square footage, distance to transit).
 A specific product instance is denoted by vector $\mathbf{x} = (x_1, \cdots, x_n)$ where $x_i \in \mathcal{X}_i$ is the \emph{realized} value of attribute $X_i$.
 Let $\mathcal{X} = \Pi_{i} \mathcal{X}_i$ be the domain of $\mathbf{x}$.